osbuild/osbuild-composer/test/README.md

 cases.
 In other words, you need to generate e.g test cases for `aarch64` images on an `aarch64` host.

+These tests are executed from the `osbuild` repository in GitHub CI.

 **Important Note:** `image-info` by default won't be able to read SELinux labels used in the image, which are unknown to the host's policy.
 If you are generating the image test case using